-NOTE: This is not a sponsored post (i.e., I’m not paid to write about VFD or promote any of their services).
+NOTE: This is not a sponsored post (i.e., I’m not paid to write about VBank or promote any of their services).
 This is just like other posts I write from my personal experience and what’s working for people.

 What to Know about VFD Microfinance Bank

 According to the company’s overview, VFD Microfinance Bank is a financial services institution based in Lagos State, Nigeria.
-They operate fully in the ‘Microfinance Banking Sector’ and have different finance experts who comes together to help transform their customers’ goals to reality.
+They operate fully in the ‘Microfinance Banking Sector’ and have different finance experts who come together to help transform their customers’ goals to reality.

-According to the company, they write;
+According to the company;

 We’re in the business of helping all our customers achieve their desires, solve intermittent problems and create wealth, through high yield savings accounts and low interest rates on loans.

 Although Vbank has its head office in Lagos, you can bank with them anywhere you are in Nigeria.
 You know this is made possible by virtue of advancement in financial technology – thanks to that.

 In fact, I’m living in Osun State and I have an account with them which I hope to grow my savings with them.

 But you may be thinking that you’ve heard about different digital banks and some seemed to be a fraud.
 And that may bring a particular question to your mind that;

 Is VFD Microfinance Bank or VBank Scam or Legit?